PRATAP-KUMAR/news-app/README.md

 ### Prerequisite packages

 1. when you start running the commands below, terminal will prompt if any package is required.
-2. In general when a dev is trying to use this backend, packages like git, node, npm are already in their systems.
+2. packages like git, node, npm.

 ### to run locally